Azure/batch-shipyard/docs/12-batch-shipyard-configuration-global.md

 peer-to-peer image replication.
 * `compression` property enables or disables compression of image files.
 It is strongly recommended to keep this enabled.
-* `concurrent_source_downloads` property specifies the number of simultaneous downloads allowed to each image.
 * `direct_download_seed_bias` property sets the number of direct download seeds to prefer per image before switching to peer-to-peer transfer.